Informatievlaanderen/VSDS-LDESServer4J/docs/_configuration/event-stream.md

     * `ldes:createVersions` object that defines whether the LDES should create version objects, indicating the LDES can ingest state objects.
       The default value of this object is `false` and the property can be omitted.
+    * `ldes:eventSource` object that defines which members are to be retained in the event stream.
+      When omitted, all members are retained.
+More info on this can be found [here](./event-stream#configuring-the-member-deletion-on-a-ldes-stream)

     * For more info, visit the [Swagger API documentation.](./admin-api)